Follow TV Tropes

 • The Friday the 13th: The Series episode "Vanity's Mirror" had a woman with a special compact mirror.
 If the mirror reflects light on a victim, he or she will die and the person who wields the compact becomes more beautiful.

-• Both Lois & Clark and Smallville employed this trope.
-In both cases lightning can copy Clark's powers to someone else (in Smallville, the local Green Rocks also have to be involved) and both shows have had Clark's powers fully transferred into someone else with him losing them (in Lois & Clark it actually got passed around from Clark to Lois to Lucille back to Clark.)
-Both shows have also had episodes featuring youth draining abilities or devices.
+• Both Lois & Clark and Smallville employ this trope.
+In both cases, lightning can copy Clark's powers to someone else (in Smallville, the local Green Rocks also have to be involved), and both shows have had Clark's powers fully transferred into someone else with him losing them (in Lois & Clark, it actually gets passed around from Clark to Lois to Lucille and back to Clark).
+Both shows have also had episodes featuring youth-draining abilities or devices.

 • In the Torchwood episode "End of Days", Abaddon consumes the Life Energy of everyone in his shadow, which gives him a deadly Phlebotinum Overdose when the immortal Captain Jack Harkness steps up.